Zheng261/CrabitatResearch/README.md

 E) MoreIslandClassing is a test case attempting to classify Rawaki.
 I stopped working on this to work on Teraina instead at the time, but I plan to come back to this.

 F) SuperIslandModel and SuperWaterModel are both scripts used to train and produce a randomforest that utilizes all three training data islands to create a generalizable model.
 ChagosClassing.R is my first attempt at generalizing this model to another island not previously trained on before.
 It hasn't worked yet, but hopefully that changes in a few days as of August 29/2018.
+Update: I'm giving up on this for now and trying a different island.

+G) SuperCloudModel is a cloud mask trained by ~600 data points spread across all islands to mask out all clouds.
+It does not work very well, so we'll just try leaving the clouds in and moving on to a different island that doesn't have many clouds.

+H) PukauraClassing uses both the SuperIslandModel and SuperWaterModel to watermask and classify the island of Pukarua.